Band & Bertha

-1900 - There was no great band of the Southwest.
-Music was a makeshift affair, so Dr. Eugne P. Schoch, a Chemistry professor and a musician in concert with Dr. H.E.
-Baxter, a local dentist, purchased for $150 two used drums and 12 used instruments.
+1900—There was no great band of the Southwest.
+Music was a makeshift affair, so Dr. Eugne P. Schoch, a Chemistry professor, and musician, in concert with Dr. H.E.
+Baxter, a local dentist, purchased two used drums and 12 used instruments for $150.

-They then recruited 16 students who knew how to beat drums and play instruments and dressed them in white linen dusters and white caps with black bills, and that my friends represent the first Show Band of the Southwest.
+They then recruited 16 students who knew how to beat drums and play instruments and dressed them in white linen dusters and white caps with black bills.
+My friends represented the first Show Band of the Southwest.

 1908 – Texas rooter staged an “interhalf parade” on the field.
 While the band played, the rooters used brooms to demonstrate “a clean sweep of Texas A&M resulting in a fight and stabbing of Texas student William Trenekmann.